 In fact he played the "flatter the leaders, criticize yourself" game.
 Not that he actually criticized himself — no, he criticized our wretched country.

 His previous remarks about unfair trade practices, he told the Chinese, had not been meant as a slight on their precious country, but on previous American administrations who had foolishly set themselves up to be shafted.
-Quote: "Who can blame a country for being able to take advantage of another country for the benefit of its citizens?"
-End quote.
+Quote:

 There speaks the New York City Outer-Borough Trump, a hard-nosed businessman whose personal catechism surely includes the injunction: "Never give a sucker an even break," and its corollary: "Never blame the other guy for not giving a sucker an even break."